Where in the World is the World? The Bible and Cosmic Geocentrism

-Thirdly, it is highly counterintuitive to imagine God on the fourth day suddenly setting a stationary Earth in motion around the sun.
-Intuitively, we feel instead that the member of the Earth-sun system that was created first should remain the stationary member—i.e., that it should serve as the center—while the other member should become an orbiting “planet,” (from the Greek word for wanderer).
-Along these lines, note again that the luminaries are expressly designed to serve the Earth.
+Thirdly, it is highly counterintuitive to imagine that God, on the fourth day, would suddenly set a stationary Earth in motion around the sun.
+Intuitively, we feel instead that the member of the Earth-sun system that was created first should remain the stationary member—that it should serve as the center—while the other member should become an orbiting “planet,” (from the Greek planao, to wander).
+Along these lines, note once again that the luminaries are expressly designed to serve the Earth.
 How, then, shall the Earth subserviently revolve around any of the heavenly lights, including the “greater light” that we call the sun?

-In this connection, observe also that the Genesis cosmogony puts life and man only upon the Earth.
-The uniqueness of the Earth in this regard inclines the reader to view it as central: central in God’s affection, purpose, and plan—and therefore central in his cosmos.
+Finally, we do well also to observe that the Genesis cosmogony puts life and man only upon the Earth.
+The uniqueness of the Earth in this regard further inclines the reader to view it as central: central in God’s affection, purpose, and plan—and therefore central in his cosmos.

-In sum, we find that the Bible’s premier, foundational, and most explicitly cosmological text, Genesis 1:1-19, positively drips with radical geocentricity.
-Admittedly, it is not explicitly stated, but it is everywhere implied.
+In sum, we find that the Bible’s premier, foundational, and most explicitly cosmological text, Genesis 1:1-19, positively drips with radical geocentrism.
+Admittedly, it is not explicitly stated; but it is everywhere implied.
 Moreover, as we are about to see, subsequent biblical texts go on to make explicit what remained implicit in the all-important cosmogony of Genesis 1-2.

 - An Earth at Rest

-We come now to a class of passages that affirms radical geocentricity by depicting the Earth as being at rest and immovable in the cosmos.
-Importantly, these texts presuppose and reflect the cosmology of Genesis 1.
+We come now to a class of passages that affirms cosmic geocentrism by depicting the Earth as being at rest and immovable in the universe.
+Importantly, these texts seem clearly to presuppose and reflect the cosmology of Genesis 1.
 In particular, they are designed to glorify God as the divine sustainer of the world.
-The One who in the beginning set the world “in its place” (Job 9:6) is here seen as the One who keeps it there, safe and sound, day by day, until all is accomplished and the end (i.e., ultimate goal) has come.
+He who in the beginning set the world “in its place” (Job 9:6) is here depicted as the One who keeps it there, safe and sound, day by day, until all is accomplished and the end (i.e., ultimate goal) has come.

 Such passages are numerous.
-The Psalmist declared of God, “You laid the foundations of the Earth, so that it should not be moved forever” (Psalm 104:5).
+The Psalmist declared of God, “You laid the foundations of the Earth so that it should not be moved forever” (Psalm 104:5).
 Similarly, David said, “Tremble before Him, all the Earth.
-The world also is firmly established: It shall not be moved” (1 Chron.
-16:30).
+The world also is firmly established: It shall not be moved” (1 Chronicles 16:30).
 And again, David proclaims, “The LORD reigns, He is clothed with majesty.
 The LORD is clothed, He has girded Himself with strength.
 The world is firmly established: It cannot be moved” (Psalm 93:1, 119:90).
-The message here is uniform and clear: The mighty creator God has anchored the Earth securely in its proper place beneath the sun, moon, and stars, all of which go about in their courses above (Judges 5:20, Psalm 19:5-6, Eccl.
-1:6).
+The message of such texts is uniform and clear: The mighty creator God has anchored the Earth securely in its proper place beneath the sun, moon, and stars, all of which go about in their courses above (Judges 5:20; Psalm 19:5-6; Ecclesiastes 1:6).
 Though hell itself should come against it, he will hold it to its place and to his purposes.
 His obedient and trusting people may rest assured.

-Now it is true that a few texts envision the Earth as moving (Psalm 99:1), shaking (Isaiah 2:19-21, 13:13, Haggai 2:6), tottering (Isaiah 24:20), reeling to and fro (Isaiah 24:19-20), and even fleeing the face of God (Rev. 20:11).
-While the language here is to some extent figurative and hyperbolic, it is clear that these texts do indeed speak of the Earth moving.
+Now it is true that a few texts envision the Earth as moving (Psalm 99:1), shaking (Isaiah 2:19-21, 13:13; Haggai 2:6), tottering (Isaiah 24:20), reeling to and fro (Isaiah 24:19-20), and even as fleeing before he face of Christ (Revelation 20:11).
+While the language here is somewhat figurative and hyperbolic, it is nevertheless clear that these texts do indeed speak of the Earth moving.
 However, in each case the thought is of the Earth being temporarily moved out of its normal resting place by the end-time judgment(s) of God.
 Isaiah gives us an excellent illustration of this point:

 I will punish the world for its evil, and the wicked for their iniquity; I will halt the arrogance of the proud, and will lay low the haughtiness of the terrible.
 I will make man scarcer than fine gold, more rare than the golden wedge of Ophir.
 Therefore I will shake the heavens, and the Earth will move out of her place at the wrath of the LORD of hosts, and in the day of His fierce anger. —Isaiah 13:11-13

-Again, this text and the others like it clearly support the idea of radical geocentricity, seeing that they presuppose a static, immobile Earth as the divine norm.
+Again, this text and the others like it actually support the idea of cosmic geocentrism, seeing that they presuppose a static, immobile Earth as the divine norm.
 From where will the LORD move the Earth?
 From her appointed place, which is a place of rest.
-Such texts reveal the assumption of all the biblical writers, namely, that the Earth is not like the heavenly bodies, for it alone lies at rest in the midst of the cosmos; it alone, in one form or another, will ever remain; it alone is the privileged, stationary footstool for the feet of him who sits unmoved upon heaven’s throne (Isaiah 66:1, Mt.
-5:34-35; cf. Gen. 28:12).
+Such texts reveal the assumption of all the biblical writers, namely, that the Earth is not like the other heavenly bodies, for it alone lies at rest in the midst of the cosmos; it alone, in one form or another, will remain forever; it alone is the privileged, stationary footstool for the feet of him who sits unmoved upon heaven’s throne (Isaiah 66:1; Matthew 5:34-35; cf. Genesis 28:12).

 This class of passages, strictly interpreted, proves challenging indeed for all who have imbibed modern heliocentrism.
 I refer to a largish number of texts stating or strongly implying that within the Earth-sun system it is the sun that moves.
 Moreover, the assumption here, as we just saw, is that the sun is in motion relative to an Earth at absolute rest.
 This was the tenor of Genesis 1:2-19, the basis of Hebrew cosmology.
 In the passages we are about to consider, that tenor is specified and confirmed in remarkable detail.

-Let us begin by noting the obvious: In common with our own habits of day-to-day speech, many Bible passages speak of the motions of the sun (Gen. 15:12, 17, 19:23, 32:31, etc.).
-One thinks of the words of the Psalmist, who declared, “From the rising of the sun to the going down of the same, the LORD’S name is to be praised” (Psalm 113:3)!
+Let us begin by noting the obvious: In common with our own habits of day-to-day speech, many Bible passages speak of the motions of the sun (Genesis 15:12, 17, 19:23, 32:31, etc.).
+One thinks of the words of the Psalmist, who declared, “From the rising of the sun to the going down of the same, the LORD’S name is to be praised” (Psalm 113:3).
 Importantly, in some texts we hear the voice of God himself using these very terms.
-For example, in the Mosaic Law we find God saying, “If you ever take your neighbor’s garment as a pledge, you shall return it to him before the sun goes down” (Exodus 22:3, 26; Lev.
+For example, in the Mosaic Law we find God saying, “If you ever take your neighbor’s garment as a pledge, you shall return it to him before the sun goes down” (Ex.
+22:3, 26; Lev.
 22:7).
 Similarly, through the prophet Malachi God says, “From the rising of the sun, even to its going down, My name shall be great among the Gentiles” (Mal.
-1:11, Isaiah 45:6).
-Along these lines, one thinks also of the words of Jesus, who, in urging his disciples to show impartial love to all people, directed their attention to the work of his Father, who “…causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Mt.
-5:45).
-Just a surely as God sends down a (moving) rain to the parched earth, so surely does he raise up a (moving) sun over the darkened earth.
+1:11; Isaiah 45:6).
+Along these lines, one thinks also of the words of our Lord, who, in urging his disciples to show impartial love to all men, directed their attention to the work of his Father, who “…causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matthew 5:45).
+Just as surely as God sends down a (moving) rain to the parched earth, so surely does he raise up a (moving) sun over the darkened earth.
 Thus, the Bible gives us many passages about the sun that not only reflect our common sense experience, but actually shape and confirm it.

 Of special importance is Psalm 19, in which David vividly describes the motion and ministry of the sun:

-David’s words here are very like those of his son Solomon, who wrote, “The sun also rises, and the sun goes down, and hastens to the place where it arose” (Eccl.
-1:5).
-Observe that both of these texts have the sun in motion, both have it running a course, and both have it making a circuit around the Earth.
+David’s words here are very like those of his son Solomon, who wrote, “The sun also rises, and the sun goes down, and hastens to the place where it arose” (Ecclesiastes 1:5).
+Both of these texts have the sun in motion, both have it running a course, and both have it making a circuit around the Earth.
 Elsewhere, we learn that the stars too go “in their courses” (Judges 5:20).
-Nowhere, however, do we read of the Earth having a course, or of its making a circuit around the sun.
-Like all the biblical writers, David and Solomon assume that the sun—and beyond it, the heavens themselves—revolves around an Earth that remains stationary in the midst of all.
+Nowhere, however, do we read of the Earth having a course, or making a circuit around the sun.
+Like all the biblical writers, David and Solomon assume that the sun—and beyond that, the heavens themselves—revolves around an Earth that remains stationary in the midst of all.

 This persuasion is explicitly affirmed in James’ epistle to his persecuted Christian brethren.
-Seeking to reassure them of God’s immutable love and goodness in all his dealings with his children, James writes, “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (James 1:17).
-The idea here is that every gift of God—including the persecutions and temptations he wisely permits—is good; that the goodness of the gifts reflects the goodness of God himself; and that God is always good, since he is immutably, or unchangeably, good.
+Seeking to reassure them of God’s immutable love and goodness in all his dealings with his children, James writes, “Every generous act, and every completed gift, is from above, and descends from the Father of lights, with whom there is no variation or shadow cast by turning” (James 1:17).
+The idea here is that every gift of God—including the persecutions and temptations he wisely permits—is good; that the goodness of the gifts reflects the goodness of the Giver; and that the immutable God is always good.

 - “Phenomenological” Language?